perslev/MultiPlanarUNet/README.md

 [Multi-Planar Animation](resources/multi_planar_training.gif)

 At test-time, the model predict along each of the views and recreates a set of full segmentation volumes.
-These volumes are majority voted into one using a learned function that weights each class from each view individually to maximuse the performance.
+These volumes are fused into one using a learned function that weights each class from each view individually to maximise the performance.

 ![](resources/multi_planar_model_updated.png)